fullmetalbrackets/blog/src/content/blog/turn-static-website-into-pwa.md

 - `"name"` is the text displayed on the splash screen below the icon
 - `"short_name"` is the text displayed below the shortcut on the desktop or the home screen of mobile devices
+- `"start_url"` is the initial page when the PWA is opened, in this case **/** means **index.html** or equivalent
-- `"scope"` tells the browser which pages are part of the PWA, generally this should be “/” (project root directory and all subdirectories) or “.” (same directory as the manifest, which should be project root anyway, and all subdirectories)
+- `"scope"` defines the navigation boundary of the PWA, generally this should be **/** which sets the scope to the root directory and all subdirectories
-- `"display"` specifies how the app is displayed on a mobile device — there’s several options, but “standalone” gives the most native-like feel, with the PWA having it’s own app window and launcher icon
+- `"display"` specifies how the app is displayed on a mobile device — there’s several options, but **standalone** gives the most native-like feel, with the PWA having it’s own app window and launcher icon
 - `"background_color"` is the color of the splash screen’s background
 - `"theme_color"` is the color of the status bars and navigation if used in the app
-- `"orientation"` determines whether the app is meant to be primarily displayed in portrait, landscape or either mode on a mobile device — you should probably set this to “any” or “natural” until you get a feel for whether or not you like one orientation over the other
+- `"orientation"` determines whether the app is meant to be primarily displayed in portrait, landscape or either mode on a mobile device — I use **portrait-primary** because it's how I tend to use my phone and therefore how I want to use my PWA
 - `"icons"` is an array of the app icons in their various sizes, each for a different size display of mobile device — you want this to be the same image (your app’s icon or logo) just in the specific different sizes

 For the icons, you can just google “PWA icon generator” to find a bunch of tools that let you turn an image into the various sizes needed for a PWA, but I personally prefer <a href="https://www.simicart.com/manifest-generator.html/" target="_blank">this one</a> since generates both the correct size icons and the manifest for them.
-Note that if **any** size of icon is missing, or the incorrect size, the site will not be installable as a PWA.
+Note that if *any* size of icon is missing, or the incorrect size, the site will not be installable as a PWA.

 ## Testing your PWA

 It may be tricky to test a PWA locally, since you need HTTPS and you may not have have a way to do that on your machine.
-If so I suggest using <a href="https://surge.sh" target="_blank">Surge.sh</a> since it lets you quickly and easily upload and teardown websites, and they provide free HTTPS.
-Alternately, you temporarily host your app on <a href="https://netlify.com" target="_blank">Netlify</a> or <a href="https://pages.github.com/" target="_blank">GitHub Pages</a> for that sweet free HTTPS.
+If so I suggest using [Surge.sh](https://surge.sh) since it lets you quickly and easily upload and teardown websites, and they provide free HTTPS.
+Alternately, you temporarily or permanently host your app on [Netlify](https://netlify.com), [GitHub Pages](https://pages.github.com/) or [Cloudflare Pages](https://pages.cloudflare.com/) for that sweet free HTTPS.

 Either way, once you've got HTTPS figured out, go to your site's URL in Google Chrome.
 First, you should notice a new icon on your address bar that gives you the option to install the site as a PWA.
 If you see this, you're golden!

-If not, let's figure out why with the Chrome Developer Tools.
-Open the developer tools, click on the **Application** tab and it will list any issues with the PWA.
+If not, you can figure out why with the Chrome Developer Tools.
+Open the developer tools with <kbd>F12</kbd>, click on the **Application** tab and it will list any issues with the PWA.
 Usually fixing exactly what the Chrome dev tools tell you is broken will immediately make it work.

 ## References